joseherazo04/MPI-Parallel-Computing/README.md

-# Parallel-Computing
+# Parallel-Computing with MPI

-Parallel implementation of Gauss-Seidel algorithm used to solve linear system of equations using MPI.
+Parallel implementation of Gauss-Seidel algorithm used to solve linear system of equations using MPI (Message Passing Interface).
 Aditional information about the method on “Parallel Computer Architecture.
 A Hardware/Software Approach.
 David Culler, Jaswinder Pal Singh, Anoop Gupta”.

 # Description